-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
-Here we are using already created OLE DB Connection Manager and EmployeSource table present in the [SSIS Source] as the Source table.
-If you find any difficulty in configures the OLE DB Source, then please refer to OLE DB Source in SSIS article.
+STEP 3: Double click on the OLE DB source in the data flow region.
+It will open the connection manager settings and provides space to write our statement.
+Here, we use the already created OLE DB Connection Manager and EmployeSource table as the Source table.
+If you find any difficultyconfiguring, please refer to OLE DB Source.

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.